rundtjan/bookingcalendar/README.md

-This is lakanet.
-A simple app to book classrooms at the Swedish Adult Education Institute of Helsinki.
+An app to get an overview over bookings at The Swedish Adult Education Institute in Helsinki.
+Heavily relies on svg:s in the frontend.
+Also a learning experience in coding a view that gets built of from data.
+Node.js and MongoDb.
+Not that great session-management, but identified as low-risk.